zpl-zak/v4k-mirror/tools/editor/labs.vm/fwk_diff.md

 A: hello world and thanks for the fish.
 B: hello cruel o_o world and thanks for the fish!

-however, the instructions to reconstruct B must be as small as possible, to minimize transmission costs. this is why we dont send B entirely.
+however, the instructions to reconstruct B must be as small as possible, to minimize transmission costs. this is why we dont transmit B entirely.

 different algorithms as follow: